 Barclays is great at what it does.
 If you need a simple savings account or longer-term CD and not much else, go for it.

 If you want ATM access and the ability to do all your banking in one place, you may be better off using another savings account.

 Learn More About Barclays Bank

-You can visit the Barclays Bank website to learn more about their products and services, or to open an account.
+You can visit the Barclays Bank website to learn more about the products and services or to open an account.